hmov110/Watch-Face-Studio-Faces/README.md

 Open in WFS.
 Use the send to device option to send to a watch.

-Aqualand.wfs - Aqualand dive watch - A recreation of a watch I own and scanned from tha watch.
+* Aqualand.wfs - Aqualand dive watch - A recreation of a watch I own and scanned from tha watch.
-Aqualand Pro - Aqualand Pro 40th Anniversary - A recreation of a watch I own.
+* Aqualand Pro - Aqualand Pro 40th Anniversary - A recreation of a watch I own.
-BHD Survival Basic Mickey Mouse.wfs - A mod of the Survival Basic watch from "Bone Head Designs - Modded by me.
+* BHD Survival Basic Mickey Mouse.wfs - A mod of the Survival Basic watch from "Bone Head Designs - Modded by me.
-Big Mickey - Mickey watch face by "darthchie" - Originally "Disneyland 2023".
+* Big Mickey - Mickey watch face by "darthchie" - Originally "Disneyland 2023".
-Chip and Dale - Analog watch face, one of my favs.
+* Chip and Dale - Analog watch face, one of my favs.
 Author unknown.
 Probably originally downloaded from G+.
-Chip and Dale Digital - Chip and Dale by VinkeNest.
+* Chip and Dale Digital - Chip and Dale by VinkeNest.
-Countdown To Adventure - Adventures by Disney trip countdown.
-Created by me.
+* Countdown To Adventure - Adventures by Disney trip countdown.
+Created by me based on "Countdown to Disney".
-Countdown To Disney - Disney trip countdown, modded.
+* Countdown To Disney - Disney trip countdown, modded.
 Orignal author missing.
-DL Clock Tower - Watch face of the DL clock tower.
-Original author missing, Disney Clock Cleaners - Watch was part of the Walt Disney Elements Collection in honor of the 1937 "short" of the same name.
+* DL Clock Tower - Watch face of the DL clock tower.
+Original author missing,
+* Disney Clock Cleaners - Watch was part of the Walt Disney Elements Collection in honor of the 1937 "short" of the same name.
 Probably downloaded from G+.
 Orignal author missing.
-Donald Duck - by Tag1tup4fun.
+* Donald Duck - by Tag1tup4fun.
-Everest - Original author no known.
+* Everest - Original author no known.
-Fantasia Moon Phase - by Zedonite
+* Fantasia Moon Phase - by Zedonite
-Haunted Mansion Clock - the clock in the Hauted Mansion - Author unknown
+* Haunted Mansion Clock - the clock in the Hauted Mansion - Author unknown